datacommonsorg/docsite/api/rest/stat_series.md

 - `place`: The `dcid` of the [`Place`](https://datacommons.org/browser/Place) to query for.
 - `stat_var`: The `dcid` of the [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).

-You can find a list of StatisticalVariables with human-readable names [here](/statistical_variables.html).

 **Optional Arguments**:

 - `measurement_method`: The `dcid` of the preferred `measurementMethod` value.